senzing-garage/knowledge-base/WHATIS/dont-make-me-think.md

     1. If variation is needed, operating system environment variable are used.
         1. Environment variables are introduced via the `export` command.
         1. Examples show "working" values.
-        1. If customized values are required, a pencil icon :pencil2: is present.
+        1. If customized values are required, a "pencil" icon :pencil2: is present.
         1. Any reference to an environment variable should have information on how it was set.
 1. Where thinking is required, a "thinking" icon :thinking: is present.